Damian M. Taranto

 - Philadelphia Bar Association

-Mr. Taranto has also worked with business owners in the development and execution of risk management strategies.
-He has represented a multinational, full-service utility contractor and a Fortune 100 global energy company in complex general liability matters.
-He has also defended asbestos cases for a manufacturer of industrial services and engineered heating products.
+Mr. Taranto also partners with insureds to develop and execute risk management strategies.
+He has represented a multinational, full-service utility contractor, a Fortune 100 global energy company, and national trucking fleets in complex general liability and commercial vehicle matters.
+He has also defended asbestos cases for manufacturers of industrial services and engineered heating products.

-Mr. Taranto speaks frequently to industry groups on issues concerning efficient management of trucking claims.
+Mr. Taranto speaks frequently to industry groups and insureds on issues concerning fleet safety, vehicle technologies and data preservation, and efficient management of trucking claims.
 His recent presentations include:

 Use of New Technology in the Preservation of Evidence: A Valuable Tool in Claims Resolution